-Following the disciplinary hearing, the panel shall prepare a report and recommendation for en banc consideration by the District Judges of the Court.
-The District Judges will review the report and recommendation and determine any final action in the matter.
-The Chief Judge will then issue any appropriate order on behalf of the District Judges.
+i) Following the disciplinary hearing, the presiding judge or panel of judges shall prepare a report and recommendation of appropriate remedy and/or sanction as provided in L.R.
+705.1.h for en bane consideration by the District Judges of the Court.Disciplinary and Admissions Committee.
+The District Judges will review the report and recommendation and determine any Disciplinary and Admissions Committee shall then recommend final action on the disciplinary matter for consideration by the Court.
+The Court will determine final action in the matter.
+The, and the Chief Judge will then issue anyan appropriate order on behalf of the District JudgesCourt.